-Located just west of Glasgow city centre at Ellerslie Road, construction specialists CCG (Scotland) Ltd are using innovative construction methods to deliver a brand new housing project consisting of 42 highly sustainable flats for mid-market rent in partnership with Sanctuary Scotland funded by Glasgow City Council.
+Located just west of Glasgow city centre at Ellerslie Road, construction specialists CCG (Scotland) Ltd have used innovative construction methods to deliver a brand new housing project consisting of 42 highly sustainable flats for mid-market rent in partnership with Sanctuary Scotland funded by Glasgow City Council.
 CCG are pioneers in the applied use of ‘Off-Site’ Methods of Construction and have now extended its approach in this instance with the use of the structural material known as Cross Laminated Timber (CLT).

 CLT is an engineered system which is manufactured in a factory controlled environment by stacking layers of timber (lamellas) at 90° to one another which are then glued and pressed in order to form a 3, 5 or 7 layer panel.
 This cross lamination effect leads to an increase in the strength and stiffness properties which can rival that of concrete and steel.
 Further to this, CLT is a two-way spanning system which makes it ideally suited for construction of walls, floors and roof elements as well as other load bearing structural components.
 Another major advantage of Cross Laminated Timber is its inherent fire resistance.